rubygarage/rubyhub/README.md

 # Rubyhub

-Rubyhub allows you to create pull requests faster with all those labels, assignees and reviewers you always had to put manually.
+Rubyhub allows you to create pull requests faster with all сomponents - labels, assignees, reviewers and other stuff you had to put manually each time.

 ## Installation